harrisonlab/phytophthora_rubi/README.md

 SCRP249 SCRP324 SCRP333
 ====================

+Some scripts used do not feature in this Github repo.
+Please navigate to the harrisonlab or eastmallingresearch organisations to find these scripts.

 Commands used during analysis of *Phytophthora rubi* genomes.
 Note - all this work was performed in the directory: /home/groups/harrisonlab/project_files/phytophthora_rubi

 The following is a summary of the work presented in this Readme: